SeharAhmed1/QAAutomationAssessment/README.md

-# Assessment for theScore.
-Automating Test Cases.
+# Automated Test Scripts for theScore Assessment

-This project demonstrates automated testing using Appium 2, Java 11, Maven, and an Android emulator.
-It includes instructions on setting up the project, installing dependencies, and running the automated tests.
+This project showcases automated testing utilizing Appium 2, Java 11, Maven dependencies, and an Android emulator.
+It encompasses scripts designed to choose a team by leveraging distinctive elements such as xpath and id, ensuring the seamless execution of scripts for seamless navigation between pages.
+The tests verify the correct display of pages and smooth execution of automated scripts.

 ## Prerequisites

 Before running the tests, make sure you have the following prerequisites installed on your machine:

 - Java 11
+- Appium 2 (run appium in terminal using appium --use-plugins=images)
 - Maven
 - Android Studio with an Android Emulator
 - Eclipse IDE (or any other preferred IDE)